beeware/briefcase/docs/en/reference/env_management/uv.md

 ## Specifying requirements

-When `uv` is used as an environment manager, the values provided to `requires` and `test_requires` must be in a `pip`-compatible format.
+When `uv` is used as an environment manager, requirements are installed using `uv pip install`.
+The values provided to `requires` and `test_requires` must be in a `pip`-compatible format.
 The following would be examples of legal specifiers:

 - A bare package name:
   ```python